-The answer to this question ultimately depends on the state that you live in and can often change depending on the legislative agenda.
-For information about your specific state you can contact one of our Risk Advisors, but here we will provide you with a couple of options generally available.
+The answer to this question depends on the state that you live in and can often change based on the different legislative agendas.
+For information about your specific state, you can contact one of our Risk Advisors, but here we will provide you with a couple of options generally available.

-An affidavit of exempt status (often times referred by a different name) is a registration with usually a government administration that states that you are an independent contractor with no employees and are electing to be without any workers compensation coverage.
+An affidavit of exempt status (often referred by a different name) is a registration with a government administration that declares that you are an independent contractor with no employees and are electing to be without any workers compensation coverage.

-In many states this is the lowest cost option and will fulfill most certificate needs.
-This certificate will not come with any coverage in the event that you are injured.
+In many states, this is the lowest cost option and will fulfill most certificate needs.
+This certificate will not come with any coverage if you are injured.

-Another low cost solution is the no payroll policy.
-This is a workers compensation policy that excludes the owner, but is an in-force workers compensation policy in the event of an employee getting injured.
-This is a safer option than the affidavit option, but still does not provide coverage for an owner.
-If you are hiring any 1099 independent contractors or you are not certain of having any employees in the upcoming year and do not want coverage, this would be our recommendation.
-This is subject to an audit each year verifying that you did not have any employee payroll.
+Another low-cost solution is a no-payroll policy.
+A ghost policy is a workers compensation policy that excludes the owner but is an in-force workers compensation policy in the event of an employee getting injured.
+This workers comp policy is a safer option than the affidavit but still does not provide coverage for an owner.
+If you are hiring any 1099 independent contractors or you are not confident that you will have zero employees in the upcoming year, this would be our recommendation.
+The ghost policy is subject to an audit each year verifying that you did not have any employee payroll or uninsured subcontractors.

 If you want coverage on yourself in the event of an injury, this is a great option.
 Each state outlines a flat, minimum, or maximum payroll cap for owners of a business.
-This is the best value of all 3 options since you can get coverage on yourself without being charged for your entire payroll.
-For questions about your specific state's payroll cap, contact one of our Risk Advisors.
+The payroll capped policy is the best value of all three options since a business owner can get coverage on themselves without being charged for the entire pay, unlike employee labor.